History of the Philippines: Administration of Fidel V. Ramos (1992–1998)

-Administration of Joseph Ejercito Estrada (1998–2001)
+Administration of Joseph Estrada (1998–2001)

 Joseph Estrada, a former movie actor who had served as Ramos' vice president, was elected president by a landslide victory in 1998.
 His election campaign pledged to help the poor and develop the country's agricultural sector.
 He enjoyed widespread popularity, particularly among the poor.
 Estrada assumed office amid the Asian Financial Crisis.
 The economy did, however, recover from a low −0.6% growth in 1998 to a moderate growth of 3.4% by 1999.

 Like his predecessor there was a similar attempt to change the 1987 constitution.
 The process is termed as CONCORD or Constitutional Correction for Development.
 Unlike Charter change under Ramos and Arroyo the CONCORD proposal, according to its proponents, would only amend the 'restrictive' economic provisions of the constitution that is considered as impeding the entry of more foreign investments in the Philippines.
-However it was not successful in amending the constitution.
+However, it was not successful in amending the constitution.

-After the worsening secessionist movement in Mindanao in April 2000, President Estrada declared an "all-out-war" against the Moro Islamic Liberation Front (MILF).
-The government later captured 46 MILF camps including the MILF's headquarters', Camp Abubakar.
+After the worsening secessionist movement in Mindanao in April 2000, Estrada declared an "all-out-war" against the Moro Islamic Liberation Front (MILF).
+The government later captured 46 MILF camps including the MILF's headquarters, Camp Abubakar.

 In October 2000, however, Estrada was accused of having accepted millions of pesos in payoffs from illegal gambling businesses.
 He was impeached by the House of Representatives but his impeachment trial in the Senate broke down when the senate voted to block examination of the president's bank records.
 In response, massive street protests erupted demanding Estrada's resignation.
-Faced with street protests, cabinet resignations, and a withdrawal of support from the armed forces, Estrada was forced from office on January 20, 2001.
+Faced with street protests, cabinet resignations, and a withdrawal of support from the armed forces, Estrada resigned from office on January 20, 2001.